-So should Evgen Pharma (LON:EVG) shareholders be worried about its cash burn?
+Given this risk, we thought we'd take a look at whether Evgen Pharma (LON:EVG) shareholders should be worried about its cash burn.
 For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
-First, we'll determine its cash runway by comparing its cash burn with its cash reserves.
+We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.

 How Is Evgen Pharma's Cash Burn Changing Over Time?

-While Evgen Pharma is showing a solid reduction in its cash burn, it's still worth considering how easily it could raise more cash, even just to fuel faster growth.
-Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
-Many companies end up issuing new shares to fund future growth.
+While Evgen Pharma does have a solid cash runway, its cash burn trajectory may have some shareholders thinking ahead to when the company may need to raise more cash.
+Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
+Commonly, a business will sell new shares in itself to raise cash to drive growth.
 By looking at a company's cash burn relative to its market capitalisation, we gain insight on how much shareholders would be diluted if the company needed to raise enough cash to cover another year's cash burn.

 How Risky Is Evgen Pharma's Cash Burn Situation?